-At MSRS' direction, for purposes of this valuation, the long-term expected rate of return assumption is 7.50%.
-This assumption is based on a review of inflation and investment return assumptions dated September 11, 2014, and a recent asset liability study obtained by the SBI.
+For purposes of this valuation, the long-term expected rate of return assumption is 7.50%.
+This assumption is based on a review of inflation and investment return assumptions dated September 11, 2017.
 Since the plan's assets are \$0, MSRS' long-term expected rate of investment return of 7.50% is not utilized in this valuation.
-A single discount rate of 2.85% was used to measure the total pension liability as of July 1, 2016.
+A single discount rate of 3.62% was used to measure the total pension liability as of July 1, 2018.